The 2019 Australian Infrastructure

-Arts and cultural facilities support Aboriginal and Torres Strait Islander artists by creating more employment opportunities, improving wellbeing, educating people on Aboriginal and Torres Strait Islander culture, and potentially improving national identity.
+Arts and cultural facilities support Aboriginal and Torres Strait Islander artists by creating more employment opportunities, supporting cultural practices, improving wellbeing, educating people on Aboriginal and Torres Strait Islander cultures, and potentially improving national identity.
 These positive outcomes are aligned to many of the national socio-economic targets listed under the new National Agreement on Closing the Gap

 The opportunity is for a national program of Aboriginal and Torres Strait Islander art and cultural centres and galleries.